WHERE DOES A TEEN turn for advice on money? I went to my late father. My conversations with him are burned into my memory like software on a computer.

 Have your teens do the math.
 It helped me and it will help them.
 There are lots of calculators online that make it easy.

-Sam X Renick‘s previous blog was Raising Money-Smart Kids.
+Sam X Renick‘s previous article was Raising Them Kids.
 Sam is the driving force behind the “It’s a Habit” Company and its chief spokesperson, Sammy Rabbit, who is dedicated to improving children’s financial literacy.
 Sam has read and sung off-key with over a quarter million children around the world, encouraging them to get in the habit of saving money.